Constrained Trajectory Optimization on Matrix Lie Groups via Lie-Algebraic Differential Dynamic Programming: Proposed Method

-The configuration trajectories were converted to Euler angles ($\phi,\theta,\psi$ \textit{in degrees}) using the rotation order $R_x(\cdot)R_y(\cdot)R_z(\cdot)$.
-In the unconstrained case, it is shown that the $\psi$ angle goes directly from 0 to 180 degrees while the $\phi$ and $\theta$ angles remain constant (Fig.~\ref{fig:state-trajectories}), as the task only involves rotating around the $z$-axis.
-This can also be observed in the control inputs $u_{\tau}$ in Fig.~\ref{fig:input-trajectories}, where only a single input is non-zero to achieve the desired motion, while the others remain zero.
-However, in the constrained case, rotations around $x$ and $y$-axes (changes in $\phi$ and $\theta$ angles) were also observed to avoid the unsafe configuration of $R_x(90)$ (Fig.~\ref{fig:state-trajectories}).
-When accounting for the configuration constraint, the object commences motion along different axes to bypass the unsafe orientation, as further illustrated in Fig.~\ref{fig:orientation-trajectory}.

-In the unconstrained case, the shortest paths for positional states were achieved (Fig.~\ref{fig:state-trajectories}).
-However, the presence of four spherical obstacles necessitated adopting a more circuitous route, deviating along each axis to obtain a collision-free trajectory (Fig.~\ref{fig:position-trajectory}).
-Apart from the configuration constraints concerning position and orientation, the constrained \ac{ddp} satisfies the angular velocity bound of 1.4, whereas the $\omega_z$ value exceeds the bound in the unconstrained scenario.
+The configuration trajectories were converted to Euler angles ($\phi, \theta, \psi$ in degrees) using the rotation order $R_x(\cdot)R_y(\cdot)R_z(\cdot)$.
+In resultant trajectories, rotations around the $x$ and $y$-axes (changes in $\phi$ and $\theta$ angles) were observed to avoid the unsafe configuration of $R_x(90^\circ)$ (Fig.~\ref{fig:se3-example}).
+When accounting for the configuration constraint, the robot changed its motion along different axes to bypass the unsafe orientation.
+The presence of the spherical obstacle required a more circuitous route, deviating along each axis to achieve a collision-free trajectory (Fig.~\ref{fig:se3-example}).
+Furthermore, the angular velocity $\omega_z$ was saturated at 0.5 between 2-2.5 seconds, satisfying the position-dependent velocity constraint.